dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Graphs.md

 1. Assign a specific URI as the Base URI of the Graph 1.# Apply any specified reasoners

+> [!NOTE]
-**Note:** If any of the data sources fails to load then the loading of the Graph will fail.
+> If any of the data sources fails to load then the loading of the Graph will fail.

 # Basic Configuration